 In its current state, the Web client is not a standalone application.
 It even has been made clear by the developers, that it is not supposed to.
 It should work as a complement to the other apps.
 It is a companion app.

-Therefore, you are supposed to mainly use OmniFocus on your Mac or iOS device for organization, editing, reviewing, etc. Then, if you happen to need access to your OmniFocus client, but won’t have access to your Mac or iOS device, you can use the Web client as an alternative.
+Therefore, you are supposed to mainly use OmniFocus on your Mac or iOS device for organizing, editing, reviewing, etc. Then, if you happen to need access to your OmniFocus client, but won't have access to your Mac or iOS device, you can use the Web client as an alternative.

 Thus, the Web client is mainly an addition for people who use Windows at work, but want to access their OmniFocus through the work computer.